colinshaw1/portfolio-project-4/README.md

 Film Blog
 --
-For my milestone project 4 for Code Institute Diplome in Software development, I have chosen Project Example Idea 2 Reddit Style News Site.
+For my milestone project 4 for Code Institute Diploma in Software development, I have chosen Project Example Idea 2 Reddit Style News Site.
 This site will be for movie reviewers to be able to give their opinions on films, directors or Actors.
 Film Blog provides a platform for movie lovers to reach out and connect and share their ideas and thoughts.
 We are all critics at heart so it is great to be able to express yourself.
 It will be developed using Django which is a high-level Python web framework.

 Heroku URL: https://ckz8780-django-filmblog-app.herokuapp.com/